threnjen/threnjen.github.io/_posts/2021-04-27-i_have_a_model_how_do_i_use_new_data_beginning_data_science_part_2.markdown

  'renovated_1.0': 1}
  ```

-We have a dictionary that has the parameters that we want to update in our test frame.
 Now we'll apply it to our test frame that we prepared earlier.

 ```
 for item in test_parameters: